Dry gas seal

 Dry gas seals are non-contacting, dry-running mechanical face seals that consist of a mating (rotating) ring and a primary (stationary) ring.
 When operating, lifting geometry in the rotating ring generates a fluid-dynamic lifting force causing the stationary ring to separate and create a gap between the two rings.
 Dry gas seals are mechanical seals but use other chemicals and functions so that they do not contaminate a process.
 These seals are typically used in a harsh working environment such as oil exploration, extraction and refining, petrochemical industries, gas transmission and chemical processing.

 Machined-in lift profiles on one side of the seal face direct gas inward toward an extremely flat portion of the face.
 The gas that is flowing across the face generates a pressure that maintains a minute gap between the faces, optimizing fluid film stiffness and providing the highest possible degree of protection against face contact.
 The seal's film stiffness compensates for varying operations by adjusting gap and pressure to maintain stability.

+Dry gas seals are widely used in compressors and turbomachinery for their ability to prevent gas leakage while reducing friction and energy loss.
+These seals eliminate the need for liquid lubrication, ensuring cleaner and more reliable operation in demanding industrial environments.
+Companies like QMseals provide compatible sealing technologies that support such advanced systems.